CleverRaven/Cataclysm-DDA/doc/Lore/lore-factions.md

 They are strongly against anyone with bionics, or anyone who willingly mutated.

-Allied with Free Merchants, Tacoma Commune
+Knows of the Free Merchants and the Tacoma Commune and is friendly enough to trade, but like with all outsiders, keeps them at arms length.
-Friendly with Isherwood Family
+Standoffish with the Isherwood Family.
 Dislike the Old Guard (for being percieved as getting us into this mess) and any group that promotes bionics, mutations, or interactions with the nether creatures.
 Hostile towards Hell's Raiders and Marloss Evangelists